 Tip: If you are driving towards the west in the afternoon remember your sunglasses.

 Finally, we arrived at Villa Cofresí Hotel in Rincón, a little bummed out because we have missed the sunset.
 Sunsets are an event (and I can’t blame them) in Rincón.
 So much, that it’s known as “The Town of the Beautiful Sunsets.”
 However, the night in the Hotel looked like it was just starting.
-When we got there, the bar, restaurant, and lounge were packed.
+When we got to the hotel, the bar, restaurant, and lounge were packed.
 Tired and all, after getting our luggage in our room we were going back to enjoy live music, eat some snacks and drink something.

 Cofresí Pirate: The Hotel is named after Puerto Rican Pirate Roberto Cofresí, better known as the Cofresí Pirate.
 Legend says he was the “Robin Hood’ of Pirates.

 Room at Hotel Villa Cofresí

-That night we knew we were in the right place, because aside from the food and drinks being delicious, the bartenders, even with the place incredibly full, were always attentive and delivered a fast and impeccable service.
+The night we arrived we knew we were in the right place, because aside from the food and drinks being delicious, the bartenders, even with the place incredibly full, were always attentive and delivered a fast and impeccable service.
 After a Pirate Special and a Chicken Kebab (ok, I can’t call it Chicken Kebab it’s a ‘Pincho de Pollo’) we were ready to go to sleep, and with the sound of the ocean waves filling the room I dozed off with no problem.

 Morning View from the Room Balcony – #NoFilter